Not-TNB/CLI-Cube-Sim/README.md

 # Rubik's Cube Simulator - Command Line Interface
 ## About
 I made this short and simple Rubik's Cube simulator for the 2x2, 3x3, 4x4, 5x5 and 6x6 puzzles back in Grade 10 during a school term break.
 This project was an exercise in the fundamentals of OOP and making use of classes in Python 3, featuring the use of inheritance and polymorphism.
+To use the program you will need to have `colorama` installed along with the Python stdlib.

 ## Functionality
 When the program first starts up, a menu will ask for which cube to interact with; for example entering `cube3` yields the 3x3 cube.